Dirty rice: Origins

 The rice, combined with the organ meat provided by the slave owners, were the primary components of dirty rice.
 Often, the dish would be made with the hearts, livers, kidneys, gizzards, ribs, and feet of the plantation livestock provided to them.
 The meat would be cooked down first, then chopped into fine pieces while the rice cooked.
 Then, the rice would be mixed in with this meat mixture, and the broth-type "gravy" formed by the meat would give the rice its "dirty" appearance.
 The "dirtiness" mentioned in the meal's name is likely also due to the choice of meat traditionally included in the dish.

+In the 1800s, harmful stereotypes emerged that associated black individuals with certain foods, such as fried chicken, chitterlings, watermelon, and dirty rice.
+These stereotypes had complex origins, but the American Civil War played a significant role in their creation.
+These negative ideals were reinforced through offensive portrayals in popular culture, such as minstrel shows and commercial branding.

 Variations

 After the abolition of slavery in the late 1800s, the dish remained a traditional meal of the freed African Americans due to its affordable and easy-to-make nature.
 It was later adopted as a "poor man's meal" by the poor White and the Acadian "Cajun" immigrants who also populated the lower class of Southern Louisiana.
-These individuals would have their own farms and hunt for wild game, allowing them to makes simple meals such as this one to feed their families.
+These individuals would have their own farms and hunt for wild game, allowing them to make simple meals such as this one to feed their families.
 Thus, the dish continued to be one associated with poverty.
 However, as these individuals gained more wealth and with it, access to better ingredients, the recipe saw more expensive additions being incorporated, such as Andouille sausage and ground beef instead of chicken livers and pig intestines.
 They would also include additional spices, such as bay leaves, garlic, and cayenne pepper.

 As a result, the recipe for dirty rice is one that adapts to the means of the cook and the available ingredients on hand.
 While ground meat and rice are the two most consistent ingredients, the types of meat vary, and a blend of vegetables such as peppers and onions are often included.
 The way the dish is seasoned can also vary from simple salt and black pepper, to a more elaborate blend of herbs, spices, hot sauces, and aromatics.

 A well-known variation of this rice dish is another Cajun staple, jambalaya.

 Modern variants

 In the wake of healthy eating initiatives, the recipe has experienced some health-conscious variations that include using ground turkey over pork, as well as cooking the dish in vegetable oils instead of oils heavy in trans fats.
-Additionally, the addition organ meat has largely been substituted for prime cuts of ground beef, chicken and pork.
+Additionally, the addition organ meat has largely been substituted with prime cuts of ground beef, chicken and pork.